zuozhenggh/learning-library/analytics-library/redbull-map/imp-geojson/imp-geojson.md

     ![](images/home-page.png " ")

-You have now loaded your custom map layers into OAC.
+You have now loaded your custom **Map Layers** into OAC.
 Next we will associate the LineStrings and Points to your data.

 Congratulations on completing this lab!